Yum (software)

-The Yellowdog Updater, Modified (YUM) is a free and open-source command-line package-management utility for computers running the Linux operating system using the RPM Package Manager.
+The Yellowdog Updater Modified (YUM) is a free and open-source command-line package-management utility for computers running the Linux operating system using the RPM Package Manager.
 Though YUM has a command-line interface, several other tools provide graphical user interfaces to YUM functionality.

 YUM allows for automatic updates and package and dependency management on RPM-based distributions.
 Like the Advanced Package Tool (APT) from Debian, YUM works with software repositories (collections of packages), which can be accessed locally or over a network connection.

 Under the hood, YUM depends on RPM, which is a packaging standard for digital distribution of software, which automatically uses hashes and digital signatures to verify the authorship and integrity of said software; unlike some app stores, which serve a similar function, neither YUM nor RPM provide built-in support for proprietary restrictions on copying of packages by end-users.
 YUM is implemented as libraries in the Python programming language, with a small set of programs that provide a command-line interface.
 GUI-based wrappers such as YUM Extender (yumex) also exist, and has been adopted for Fedora Linux until version 22.

-A rewrite of YUM named DNF replaced YUM as the default package manager in Fedora 22.
-This was required due to Fedora's transition from Python 2 to Python 3, which isn't supported by YUM.
+A rewrite of YUM named DNF replaced YUM as the default package manager in Fedora 22 (in 2015).
+This was required due to Fedora's transition from Python 2 to Python 3, which is not supported by YUM.
 DNF also improves on YUM in several ways - improved performance, better resolution of dependency conflicts, and easier integration with other software applications.
+From RHEL 8, yum is an alias for DNF.